DoctorWayWay/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+   1a.
+React JS is an open source JavaScript library that helps developers build user interface components and manage state with far more ease when compared to vanilla JavaScript.
+React also provides the JSX language, which is like HTML in JavaScript.
+Creating elements in JSX is immensly faster than creating elements in vanilla JavaScript.
+The ReactDOM library (which should be used with React) allows developers to render components and state changes to the DOM in a more optimized way.
+ReactDOM creates a virtual DOM, and the virtual DOM gets updated, then compared to the real DOM, and only makes changes to what has been changed, rather than rebuilding the entire DOM with each update.
-1. Describe component state.
+2. Describe component state.
-1. Describe props.
+3. Describe props.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?